 One muscle group that is especially prone to getting weak and problematic in seniors is the shoulders.
 In this post, you will learn about the best shoulder exercises for the elderly.

-The shoulders are a source of great deal of our upper body strength and mobility.
+The shoulders are a source of a great deal of our upper body strength and mobility.
 When you have weak or sore shoulders, many everyday activities that you don’t regularly think about become very hard.

 Even things like putting on a t-shirt can become hard as you get older if you don’t take care of your shoulder joints and their strength.

 The shoulder joint is our most mobile joint and thus prone to injury and weakness.
-The joint connects our upper arm to our torso and is capable of extremely high range of motion.
+The joint connects our upper arm to our torso and is capable of an extremely high range of motion.